DFHack/dfhack/docs/guides/examples-guide.rst

                                game.
 Individual labors should be turned off as migrants are assigned more specialized
-                               professions that cover them, and the StartManager dwarf convert to some other profession once there are enough dwarves to cover all the specialized professions.
+                               professions that cover them, and the StartManager dwarf can eventually convert to some other profession.
 Miner          2         2-10  Mining and Engraving.
 This profession also has
                                the ``Alchemist`` labor enabled, which disables
                                hauling for those using the `autohauler` plugin.